imdrr30/SnapPaste/README.md

 ipconfig getifaddr en1 #for wifi
 ```
 ### Windows
-- For Windows we are buliding dedicated Standalone Application that can provide features what we always wanted
+- For Windows we are buliding dedicated Standalone Application.
+Untill then, set it up by following the instructions
-- Untill then
 ### Set it up on your own
 - Open cmd and type:
 `ipconfig`